anderson-optimization/firebase-lib/docs/09-altering-non-variable-resource-paths.md

 }
 ```

-To fetch a specific user, an `id` can be included in a `get()` call as a sub-path
+To fetch a specific user, a `user-id` can be included in a `get()` call as a
-that will be appended to the resource path.
-The new path `users/user-id`
+sub-path that will be appended to the resource path.
+The new path
-is generated during the `get()` invocation and will not persist beyond that
+`users/user-id` is generated during the `get()` invocation and will not persist
-execution.
+beyond that execution.

 ```javascript
 let {value: userInfo} = await resources.users.get('user-id');